rcmolina/MaxDuino/README.md

 * V1.31 Modified ID20,2A to support automatic pausing(@spirax).
 Also swapped REW-FW for block navigation(@acf76es).
 * V1.30 max TSX speed 3850 vs cas speed 3675.
 Also changed in Menu.
 * V1.29 3-digits counter can be configured to display m:ss with #define CNTRBASE
-* V1.28 Better speeed loading tzx files, more than 5000 baudios using PORT instructions
+* V1.28 Better speeed loading tzx files, more than 5000 baud using PORT instructions

 ### In memoriam